INTEGRAL satellite Revolution Number:

 IREM (Integral Radiation Monitor).

-Now after more than 10 years of mission, Integral has been able to observe many Gamma-ray bursts (GRBs) and about 100 new gamma-ray sources per year.
+After more than 20 years of delivering data, Integral has been able to observe many Gamma-ray bursts (GRBs) and about 100 new gamma-ray sources per year.

 Proton 5 launcher